What is mastitis?

 What are the clinical signs of mastitis?

-In severe cases, affected cats may appear visibly ill.
+In severe cases, affected cats may be visibly ill.
 The affected mammary gland may appear dark purple or black in color, as the tissues begin to die off due to overwhelming infection and decreased blood supply.
-Affected cats may become lethargic, develop a fever, refuse to eat, or begin vomiting, as the infection enters the bloodstream, and they develop signs of sepsis.
+Affected cats may become lethargic, develop a fever, refuse to eat, or begin vomiting as the infection enters the bloodstream, and they develop signs of sepsis.

 How is mastitis diagnosed?